 c. free zone companies.
 However, if such companies are permitted to conduct business activities outside such free zone; the new CCL will be applicable suo motu.

 Interpretation of the law impinges on clearly defined terms that result in its ad rem applicability.
 The previous law only contained very few definitions of key words in the legislation.
-The new law includes extensive definitions and expressions for instance a definition of a careful person which is defined as “a person who has sufficient experience and commitment to duty in the performance of his work.”
+The new law includes extensive definitions and expressions, for instance, a definition of a careful person which is defined as “a person who has sufficient experience and commitment to duty in the performance of his work.”

-The law defines diligent person in Article 1 as a person having sufficient experience and commitment required in the performance of his work.
+The law defines a diligent person in Article 1 as a person having sufficient experience and commitment required in the performance of his work.

-The law defines strategic partner in Article 1 as a partner whose contribution provides for technical, operational or marketing support to the company, for the good of the company
+The law defines a strategic partner in Article 1 as a partner whose contribution provides for technical, operational or marketing support to the company, for the good of the company

 Transfer of Shares and Consideration

-The law sets out agreed consideration for transfer of shares under Article 80.
+The law sets out agreed consideration for the transfer of shares under Article 80.
 Article 80 provides that a partner desiring to assign his/her share(s) to a third party (who is not a partner) with or without consideration should notify other partners through the manager of the company and set out terms of assignment or transfer.
 The manager is then required to notify the partners soon as he receives the notice.

 Limited Liability Companies

-The law defines a company in Article 8 as a contract through which two or more people participate in an economic project with the aim to make a profit, by providing a certain share of money or expertise; and sharing any profits and losses that arise from this
+The law defines a company in Article 8 as a contract through which two or more people participate in an economic project with the aim to make a profit, by providing a certain share of money or expertise; and sharing any profits and losses that arise from this project

-project.
+.
 Article 71 defines a limited liability company as a company that has not less than two partners and not more than fifty.
 However, the new law has provided for an exception which allows a UAE national or juridical person to incorporate a single person limited liability company.
 The liability of this company will be limited to the capital contribution.
 This addition will present itself as a negation to the concept of a company.

 The law has retained the requirement of 51% shareholding to be held by a local in a limited liability company, there have been significant and fundamental changes that have been incorporated pertaining to certain issues relating to establishing a limited liability company.
 The law has now requested The Council of Ministers to issue a decree to determine the minimum share capital of the company which was not a requirement under the old law.
 We must note that the scope and concept behind the draft Anti Fronting Law has been impressed upon in the new CCL under Article 10(iii) which classify any waivers of shareholding from the UAE national to other shareholders as a breach of the law and it will stand null and void.